carbon-design-system/carbon/CONTRIBUTING.md

 ## Issues

-- Before contributing any new code to the repo, **always create a new issue**.
+- **Always create a new issue**, before contributing any code to the repo.
-- Label the issue appropriately
+- Label the issue with the appropriate label (bug, pattern, enhancement, question)
-- Explain what the issue is.
+- Explain what the issue is depending on the context of the issue and label.

 ### Example

 #### Bug

+- Explain what the bug is.
+- Explain how to reproduce the bug.

 ![issue-bug](https://uploads.github.ibm.com/github-enterprise-assets/0000/0076/0000/0140/bee26a4c-3b80-11e5-9b92-57b545f8dddc.png)

 #### Pattern

+- This is usually a task for adding a new pattern to the repo
+- Include any sub-tasks that needs to be completed.

 ![issue-pattern](https://uploads.github.ibm.com/github-enterprise-assets/0000/0076/0000/0142/18086932-3b81-11e5-9a77-f17dc8d4a99c.png)

+#### Enhancement

+- A general improvement to the source code that doesn't directly relate to patterns.

+#### Question

+- This is a question that someone asks about the repo.

 ## Feature Branches